dicarlosystems/pointofsale/README.md

 - Automatically increments the quantity if the item already exists and the invoice line item has not been modified
 - Does not interfere with traditional invoice item entry

+## Dependencies
+This module requires the [Manufacturer](https://github.com/dicarlosystems/manufacturer) module to function.
+Please install and run the migrations first!

 ## Installation
 Install the module like any other Invoice Ninja module: